|Nutrition Facts (per serving)|

-Have you ever wondered if you could mix Scotch with beet juice?
-Okay, so it is likely that you haven't but just in case you have ever doubted the versatility of whiskey, allow me to introduce you to the Ruby Queen.
+Have you ever wondered if you could mix scotch with beet juice?
+OK, so it is likely that you haven't but just in case you have ever doubted the versatility of whiskey, allow me to introduce you to the Ruby Queen.

 Though it is filled with a couple of unusual ingredients, the Ruby Queen is actually quite easy to mix up.
 You will need to prepare or acquire fresh beet juice and take a few minutes to make a fresh honey syrup.